 - Under the app's title, check the star ratings and the number of downloads.

-- To read individual reviews, scroll to "Reviews" section.
+- To read individual reviews, scroll to the "Ratings and reviews" section.

 Report bad Google Play apps to Google